DiarmuidHenry/Project-03/README.md

 ![Save name exists error](/documents/readme-images/save-already-exists.webp)

 When successfully saved, the saved route/s, along with the name and the dealt hand, are saved to a new google sheet, in the same location as the `counted_distances` and `town_names`.
+By choosing an external location to save the routes data (as opposed to creating an array/class in the program itself), having a large number of saves will not impact the RAM of the program.

 ![Saved name in Google Sheet](/documents/readme-images/example-saved-sheet.webp)